TheOdinProject/curriculum/javascript/react_js/advanced_concepts.md

 - Explain Styled Components.
 - Explain Redux and state management systems.
 - Explain how Context API works.
-- Explain higher-order Components.
 - Explain how to make your own React Hooks.

 ### Guide to Advanced React

 #### <span id="prop-types">1.
 PropTypes</span>

 One common discussion about JavaScript is whether it would be better if you could declare types for variables and properties.
 Many programmers agree that the pattern of declaring types, which you have in many other programming languages is preferable because it allows you to catch errors, such as passing a string to a variable that should be a number.
-Therefore, React provides the possibility to declare types using [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
-But it is not used in modern react anymore, you should use [TypeScript](https://www.typescriptlang.org/) with React for static type checking.
+Therefore, React recommends using the [prop-types](https://www.npmjs.com/package/prop-types) for runtime type checking for React props and similar objects.
+If that's not enough for you, you could also use [TypeScript](https://www.typescriptlang.org/) with React.

 #### <span id="styled-components">2.
 Styled Components</span>